Big Fig and Saatva are both combination coil and foam mattresses, but what most differentiates them is the weight they support.

 - Both mattresses are good options for people who weigh more.

-- Both sellers offer trials of similar length.
+- Both sellers offer trials of similar length and have similar warranties as well.

 - Big Fig costs more ($599 to $1,399 for Saatva, about $1,299 to $1,999 for Big Fig).